Azerbaijani Finance Ministry to put bonds up for sale

 By Trend

-The Baku Stock Exchange (BSE) will hold an auction on the placement of medium-term bonds of the Azerbaijani Finance Ministry worth 10 million manats on Oct.
-8, Trend reports referring to BSE.
+The Baku Stock Exchange (BSE) will hold an auction on the placement of short-term bonds of the Azerbaijani Finance Ministry worth 25 million manat ($14.736 million) on Oct.
+15 from 11:00 (GMT +4) until 12:30, Trend reports referring to BSE.

 Azerbaijan’s PASHA Capital investment company will be the issue underwriter.